Scheduler

 Run the following command to list the jobs from your scheduler file:

-cargo loco scheduler --path config/scheduler.yaml --list
+cargo loco scheduler --config config/scheduler.yaml --list

 2. When using environment-based configuration: